-The cost of inventories recognised as an expense in "Cost of materials consumed and changes in inventories of work-in-progress and finished goods" includes Rs.
-Nil Lakhs (2020-21: Rs.
-345.29 Lakhs) in respect of write-downs of inventory to net realisable value, and has been reduced by Rs.
-1,064.10 Lakhs (2020-21: Rs.
-4,253.72 Lakhs) in respect of reversal of such write downs.
-The mode of valuation has been stated in Note 3.14.
-Also Refer Note 18 for inventory pledged as security.
+The cost of inventories recognised as an expense in "Cost of materials consumed and changes in inventories of work-in-progress and finished goods" has been reduced by Rs.
+1,901.19 (2021-22: Rs.
+1,064.10) in respect of reversal of write down of inventory to net realisable value.

-8.02 Refer to note 18 for details of charge on Inventories.
+8.02 Refer to Note 18 for details of charge on Inventories